 Basic knowledge of plant health and farm biosecurity requirements

-In depth knowledge of symptoms of viruses and diseases in crops and /or tubers as appropriate
+In-depth knowledge of symptoms of viruses and diseases in crops and /or tubers as appropriate

-In depth knowledge of varietal characteristics
+In-depth knowledge of varietal characteristics

 Inspectors should also undergo regular tests for visual acuity and colour perception.

 Training can be provided through specific training courses and / or on-the-job training and mentoring by an experienced inspector.
-Crop inspection training plots are a valuable training resource as is described in Appendix 1.
+Crop inspection training plots are a valuable training resource as is described in Annex 1.

 It is recommended that all new inspectors, regardless of training, are mentored by a senior inspector for a period of time until the mentor is confident that the new inspector is operating in a competent and consistent manner.
 The senior inspector may undertake a series of comparative inspections of a crop or lot previously inspected by a new inspector prior to approving the new inspector to work alone.

 Maintaining consistency between crop inspections and between inspectors can be challenging.
 It is recommended that all inspectors undertake comparison inspections early in the season.
-The crop training inspection plots, described in Appendix 1, can be used for this purpose.
+The crop training inspection plots, described in Annex 1, can be used for this purpose.

 Management of registered seed potato lines